Mercerenies/latitude/docs/tutorial/basics.md

     Kernel.getGC().total();

-In Latitude, methods are automatically called, even if no argument list is provided.
+In Latitude, methods are automatically called when referenced, even if no argument list is provided.
 This implies that an empty argument list `()` can be omitted.

 It's also important to note that Latitude is *purely* object-oriented.
 This means that everything in Latitude is an object.
 There are no